-2. Capitalise on marketing opportunities: People are always in the mood to spend money at Christmas time, so it’s almost a crime not to launch a sale or promotion.
+2. Capitalize on marketing opportunities: People are always in the mood to spend money at Christmas time, so it’s almost a crime not to launch a sale or promotion.

 3. Be at work while you’re not: It seems that every year sees fewer people go offline or take breaks during the Christmas period.

 The pressure to be available 24/7/365 is growing, even if it’s only to maintain customer support.
 You can still take your Christmas break and completely shut off from the world though.
 Just hire a good virtual assistant and ask him or her to keep on top of your essential correspondence.